LivePersonInc/knowledge-center-archive/_release/May 2020/week-of-may-18th.md

 - This API doesn’t support passing basic context such as customer information, shopper id, or any information brands want to pass along to help the agents to have more context when there is a response to an outbound message.
 - This API doesn’t support sending messages on WhatsApp with fall back on SMS.

+## Personal info attributes in Engagement History API
+### Type: New functionality (Messaging History API)
+Add address (country, region, zipCode) has been added to the personal information in messaging responses.

+## Bug fixes for Messaging History API
+- In the Agent Survey, there was a mismatch between questions with the corresponding answers.
+- Incorrect campaign info presented for chat session
+- Fix OS version field
+These issue has now been resolved.